mohiteadi/cursor-ai-tips/tips/model-selection.md

 ---

-## Claude 4.5 Opus
+## Claude 3.5 Sonnet

-**The Architect's Choice**
+**The Gold Standard for Agentic Coding**

+Claude 3.5 Sonnet has established itself as the benchmark for coding tasks within Cursor.

 ### Strengths

 - Exceptional **instruction following**
 - "Don't code yet, just analyze" → Actually obeys
-- Long-lived backend system design
-- Cross-service coordination
+- Superior adherence to negative constraints
+- Handles large context windows with less "forgetfulness"
+- More concise than GPT-4o (focuses on code, not conversation)
+- Best model for Cursor's Background Agents

 ### Weaknesses

-- Expensive ($3/M input, $15/M output)
+- More expensive than budget alternatives
-- Can be overly cautious
+- Can be overly cautious on edge cases

 ### Best For